Holidays Calendar for August 14, 2015

 • 1988 Died: Enzo Ferrari, Italian race car driver and businessman, famous as the founder of the Scuderia Ferrari Grand Prix motor racing team and subsequently of the Ferrari automobile brand.

 • 1983 Born: Mila Kunis, American actress.
-She made a breakthrough in 2008 playing in the romantic comedy-drama Forgetting Sarah Marshall.
-Other important roles followed, like in films Max Payne, The Book of Eli, Oz the Great and Powerful, Black Swan.
+She is known for her roles in Forgetting Sarah Marshall, Max Payne, The Book of Eli, Oz the Great and Powerful, Black Swan, and other films.

 • 1972 An East German Ilyushin Il-62 aircraft crashed in Berlin.
-The crash was caused by fire, that destroyed the tail section, making the aircraft uncontrollable.
+The crash was caused by a fire that destroyed the tail section, making the aircraft uncontrollable.
 All 156 people on board were killed.

-• 1963 Born: Emmanuelle Béart, French actress, well known in Europe.
-She appeared in over 60 film and television products, won César Award for Best Supporting Actress and was nominated for seven times for Most Promising Actress and Best Actress.
+• 1963 Born: Emmanuelle Béart, French film and television actress, who has appeared in over 60 film and television productions since 1972.
+She won the César Award for Best Supporting Actress in 1986.

 • 1958 Died: Frédéric Joliot-Curie, French physicist and chemist.
-In 1935 he shared a Nobel Prize in Chemistry with his wife Irène Joliot-Curie for discover of artificial radioactivity.
+In 1935 he shared a Nobel Prize in Chemistry with his wife Irène Joliot-Curie for the discovery of artificial radioactivity.

 • 1956 Died: Bertolt Brecht, German poet, playwright, and director.
-He made great contributions to the post-war dramaturgy and theatrical production, and known as the author of numerous plays, acted around the world: Drums in the Night, The Threepenny Opera, Mother Courage and Her Children.
+He made great contributions to the post-war dramaturgy and theatrical production, and is known as the author of numerous plays.

-• 1947 Born: Danielle Steel, American novelist, author of such best-sellers as Hotel Vendome, Big Girl, A Perfect Stranger.
-He is the fourth bestselling author of all time, with over 800 million copies sold.
+• 1947 Born: American writer, best known for her romance novels.
+She is the bestselling living author and one of the best-selling fiction authors of all time, with over 800 million copies sold.

 • 1945 Japan accepted the Allied terms of surrender in World War II.
 The Emperor of Japan recorded the Imperial Rescript on Surrender.
 Due to time differences, this event took place in Japan on August 15.

 • 1941 Born: Connie Smith, American singer-songwriter and guitarist, active since 1964.
-She is widely considered to be one of the best female vocalists in the USA.
-She earned 11 Grammy nominations, released 20 top ten Billboard country singles and 31 charting albums.
+She is widely considered to be one of the best female vocalists in the United States.

-• 1941 Winston Churchill and Franklin D. Roosevelt signed the Atlantic Charter of war, that defined the Allied goals for the post-war world.
-It was agreed by all the Allies of WWII.
+• 1941 Winston Churchill and Franklin D. Roosevelt signed the Atlantic Charter of war that defined the Allied goals for the post-war world.
+It was agreed on by all the Allies of WWII.

-• 1936 The last public execution in the United States of America took place.
-Rainey Bethea charged with raping and murdering of a 70-year-old woman was hanged in Owensboro, Kentucky.
+• 1936 The last public execution in the United States took place.
+Rainey Bethea, charged with raping and murdering a 70-year-old woman, was hanged in Owensboro, Kentucky.

 • 1933 Born: Richard R. Ernst, Swiss chemist and academic.
-In 1991 he was awarded with the Nobel Prize in Chemistry for contributions towards the development of Fourier Transform nuclear magnetic resonance spectroscopy.
+In 1991, he was awarded the Nobel Prize in Chemistry for his contributions towards the development of Fourier transform nuclear magnetic resonance spectroscopy.

 • 1909 Died: William Stanley, British inventor and engineer.
-During the lifetime he patented 78 inventions in the UK and in the USA.
-His work included development and making of precision drawing and mathematical instruments.
+During his lifetime he patented 78 inventions in the UK and in the USA.
+His work included the development and making of precision drawing and mathematical instruments.

-• 1893 France introduced motor vehicle registration, thus becoming the first country to do so.
+• 1893 France introduced motor vehicle registration, becoming the first country to do so.

 • 1867 Born: John Galsworthy, English novelist and playwright.
-He is best known for number of novels, like The Forsyte Saga, A Modern Comedy and End of the Chapter.
-In 1932 he won the Nobel Prize in Literature.
+He is best known for his trilogy of novels collectively called The Forsyte Saga.
+He was awarded the 1932 Nobel Prize in Literature.

 • 1742 Born: Pope Pius VII, born Barnaba Niccolò Maria Luigi Chiaramontil.
-Before the papacy he was a monk of the Order of Saint Benedict and a well known theologian.
-In 2007 he was posthumously granted the title of Servant of God.
+Before the papacy he was a monk of the Order of Saint Benedict and a well-known theologian and bishop.

 • 1464 Died: Pope Pius II, born Enea Silvio Bartolomeo Piccolomini.
-His longest and enduring work is the story of his life, that is the only autobiography ever written by a reigning Pope.
-He is also known for erotic writings done before he was ordained a priest.
+His longest and most enduring work is the story of his life, the Commentaries, which is the only autobiography of a pope ever to have been published.

 • 1040 King Duncan I of Scotland was killed in a battle against his first cousin and rival Macbeth.
 The latter succeeded him and became the new King of Scotland.